Skip to main content

 The Policy Engine is Phase 1 of CLPI (Card Lifecycle & Policy Intelligence) — the governance layer that transforms alignment cards into lifecycle-managed artifacts with policy enforcement, trust recovery, risk intelligence, and on-chain anchoring.

 The policy engine translates Alignment Card declarations into enforceable rules over concrete tools.
-An Alignment Card says an agent may perform web_fetch.
-The policy says that web_fetch means the agent can call mcp__browser__navigate and mcp__browser__click, but not mcp__filesystem__delete.
+An alignment card says an agent may perform web_fetch.
+The capabilities section of the same card says web_fetch means mcp__browser__navigate and mcp__browser__click — but not mcp__filesystem__delete.
 The card declares intent.
-The policy enforces it.
-Policies are defined in a YAML-based DSL with five top-level sections: capability_mappings, forbidden, defaults, and optionally escalation_triggers and meta.
-They are evaluated in three contexts — CI/CD pipelines, live gateway requests, and post-action observation — giving operators governance coverage across the full agent lifecycle.
+The enforcement section enforces it.

 The policy engine is a parallel enforcement layer to alignment enforcement (observe/nudge/enforce).
 Alignment enforcement checks agent behavior against card values.
-Policy enforcement checks tool usage against policy rules.
+Policy enforcement checks tool usage against the card’s capabilities + enforcement sections.
 Both run independently and produce separate verdicts.

 web_browsing: